xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 5.2.6.2 Type System
 An updated type system would make the work for range checking easier.
-A portion of what is needed involves understanding compatibility and convertability.
+A portion of what is needed involves understanding compatibility and convertibility.
 A hierarchical type system where ranged types are subtypes of their bases would simplify the task.

 5.2.6.3 Array Index Range